 Once you have had your wheels built why not avail yourself of our tyre supply / fitment & wheel balancing services.

 Prior to wheel building we can undertake the following extra services to the hub or rim:

 One-off orders are more of a challenge, as the individual requirements of each customer vary enormously, this is where the experience of the true wheel builder counts.
-Each one of our wheel technicians undertakes many months of training before they are trusted with our customers wheels.
+Each one of our wheel technicians undertakes many months of training before they are trusted with our customer wheels.

 Most of our one-off orders are usually requests for wheel rebuilding, but before this can happen we need certain important measurements.
 These must be taken by the customer or our technicians while the old wheel is still in one piece.

 The first measurement we need is the wheel's offset (or dish, as it is often called), you can see how to measure this on the "Rim Ordering Procedure" page.
 This measurement is essential if the rebuilt wheel is to sit correctly in the forks and/or swinging arms.